 The survey describes the development of productive activity in Italy through the collection of production volumes.

-The innovations introduced concern not only the change in the reference base but also the sources used, the updating of the sample of enterprises used in the survey, the revision of the weighting system, the updating of the basket of goods.
+The innovations introduced, in continuity with the 2023 calculation base, concern the sources used, with an increase in the sectors for which the turnover volume indices are used, the updating of the sample of companies, the revision of the weighting system, the updating of the basket of goods.

 3.2.
 Classification system